curlyLasagna/Data-Mining-Term-Project/main.typ

 #show: ieee.with(
   title: [Clustering Analysis of Screen Time and Wellness (Proposal)],
   abstract: [
-    We explore the impact of device usage on personal wellness by leveraging a dataset that records device hours and technology habits alongside wellness metrics.
-Taking inspiration from customer segmentation in marketing, our approach segments users based on shared digital behaviors and wellness indicators to recommend personalized strategies for improving well-being using a trained classifier model.
+We examine how device usage affects personal wellness using a dataset that tracks hours spent on devices, technology habits, and related wellness metrics.
+Drawing from customer segmentation techniques in marketing, our approach groups users with similar digital behaviors and wellness patterns.
+Using a trained classifier model, we then recommend personalized strategies to help individuals enhance their well-being.
   ],
   authors: (
     (